ahoymarcus/nextjs-myjs-tech-blog/articles/cryptography-steganography-and-cryptanalysis-overview-2022-04-07.md

 4. **Validating the Digital Signature**: the receiver then feeds the signature/public key and the verification/private key in the signature algorithm, and the result is a value output.
 5. **Validating the Message Data**: the receiver also tests the message data with the hash function to generate a hash value.
 6. **Attesting the Both Values**: finally, the receiver will compare the values from the hash value from the message data and the value from the verification algorithm to decide whether the digital signature is valid.
-7. **The Nonreputiation Factor**: since the digital signature is created by a 'private' key of the signer and no one else can have this key, the signer cannot repudiate the data/action transmited.
+7. **The Nonrepudiation Factor**: since the digital signature is created by a 'private' key of the signer and no one else can have this key, the signer cannot repudiate the data/action transmited.